Why Writelike works

 A big hole in cognitive load theory is motivation and meaning.
-CLT-informed instruction helps students develop fluency, which can be motivating in and of itself, but the theory has almost nothing to say about why we teach anything, or why students should be bothered to learn.
+CLT-informed instruction helps students develop mastery, which is often motivating in and of itself (we tend to want to do things we are good at).
+But CLT has nothing to say about why we teach anything, or why students should be bothered to learn.

 Social learning theory fills this gap.
-Learning is never done in isolation (even when done alone).
-Content is culture and mastering relevant skills has social value.
+Learning is never done in isolation (even when we are alone): content is culture and mastering relevant skills has social value.
 We derive motivation and meaning from our relationships with other people, both directly as individuals and more broadly as participants in society.

 Writelike is particularly informed by the apprenticeship and community of practice writing of Jean Lave and Etienne Wenger.
 In the purest sense, that would suggest having young students work as proof-readers, researchers and layout assistants, but Writelike has a more watered-down, school-friendly approach.

 First, even though Writelike is an online tool, it is designed to be situated in a classroom, with a teacher and a group of students.
 The instruction, guidance, elaboration and feedback from the teacher is crucial, as is discussion among students.
 Second, the peer review system provides for social reinforcement and value.
 Third, by scaffolding from authentic texts, we are keeping students close to the craft of writing, with all of its real-world complexities and values.